“A Break Away!” by Tom Roberts

 Australian Impressionism is called the Heidelberg School, which was an Australian art movement of the late 19th century.
 The name was derived from an accessible location used by artists, who wanted to paint “en plein air”, in Heidelberg at Melbourne’s city’s outskirts.
 The term then evolved to cover painters who worked together at “artists’ camps” around Melbourne and Sydney in the 1880s and 1890s.
 Successful Australian Impressionist artists include Arthur Streeton, Jane Sutherland, Tom Roberts, Charles Conder and Frederick McCubbin.

 During the 1870s and 1880s, European artists immigrated to Australia and brought their experience of plein–air movement, to Australia.
 Through their work and teaching, they made significant contributions to the development of Impressionism in Australia.
 Drawing on naturalist and impressionist ideas, they sought to capture Australian life, the bush, and the sunlight of the country.

 In French Impressionism, colours were painted with more explosive energy and with more pure primary and secondary tones for complementary contrasts.
 Australian Impressionists tended to show Australian tones of dry soil, eucalypt woods and sand, with the dabbling of warm and cold colours.

 Australian Impressionism is notable for its compositions of Australia’s cultural heritage.
 The period leading up to Australia’s Federation in 1901 saw an upsurge in Australian nationalism and Australian Impressionists of the Heidelberg School provided works have become icons of an Australia before Federation.

-Explore Australian Art
+A Tour of Australian Art

 - The Spirit of the Drought